EditReward: A Human-Aligned Reward Model for Instruction-Guided Image Editing: Ethics Statement

 \section{Ethics Statement}

 The development of advanced instruction-guided image editing models, which our work aims to evaluate and improve, carries significant ethical implications.
 While these technologies enable powerful creative expression, they can also be misused to generate deceptive or harmful content, such as deepfakes, misinformation, or fraudulent documents, lowering the barrier for malicious actors.
 Our work, by creating a more effective reward model, could inadvertently contribute to accelerating these capabilities.
 We acknowledge this dual-use potential and have taken steps to mitigate risks.
-The \dname dataset was constructed from publicly available, non-sensitive benchmarks, and we have made efforts to filter out any potentially harmful or personally identifiable content.
-Our reward model, \mname, is trained to align with constructive and high-quality edits, as defined by our multi-dimensional rubric, not harmful instructions.
+Specifically, the \dname dataset was constructed from publicly available, non-sensitive benchmarks, and automated and manual filtering was applied to remove any personally identifiable information (PII) or sensitive content.
+Our reward model, \mname, is trained to align with constructive and high-quality edits, as defined by our multi-dimensional rubric, and does not follow harmful or malicious instructions.
+Additionally, all generated data and model outputs will be released under a CC-BY-NC-SA 4.0 license, explicitly prohibiting commercial use, which mitigates potential misuse such as the creation of deepfakes or other harmful applications.
 By publicly releasing our dataset, model, and code, we aim to promote transparency and enable the research community to further study the safety, biases, and alignment of such models.
+Finally, we encourage the community to adopt similar safeguards, including watermarking, provenance tracking, and careful curation of training data, when deploying or extending instruction-guided image editing models.